PavlidisLab/gemmapy/docs/tutorial.rst

     var: 'batch', 'disease'
     uns: 'title', 'abstract', 'url', 'database', 'accession', 'GemmaQualityScore', 'GemmaSuitabilityScore', 'taxon'

-To show how subsetting works, we'll keep the manic phase data and the :code:`reference_subject_role`\s, which refers to the control samples in Gemma datasets.
+To show how subsetting works, we'll keep the "manic phase" data and the :code:`reference_subject_role`\s, which refers to the control samples in Gemma datasets.